 — Victoria Murphy (@byQueenVic) July 18, 2017

 Stutthof is now run as a museum.
-Today the Duke and Duchess met the senior staff from the institution before being taken to barracks and shown discarded shoes from Holocaust victims.
+The Duke and Duchess of Cambridge met the senior staff from the institution before being taken to barracks and shown discarded shoes from Holocaust victims.

 The Duke and Duchess were shown a series of exhibits that illustrate the conditions in which prisoners had to live at Stutthof.